juho-creator/My-First-Program/README.md

 <br />

 ## Inception of the Project
 The project idea came about when our physics teacher used the RiverCrossingChallenge game to grade our assignments, and I noticed some unchanging variables in the game that could be used to calculate launch angles using my Ti-84 Calculator, making the process much simpler.
-This led to the creation of this program.
+This led to the creation of the first program in my life.

 <br />
 <br />